markdtw/least-squares-gan/README.md

 ## Notes
-- The model will save 40 generated pictures in `log/` folder after every epoch.
+- The model will save 40 generated pictures in `log/` folder every epoch.
-- model.py is simply DCGAN, but the output of D is not the fc layer as mentioned in the paper, instead I use the last conv2d similar to [this repo](https://github.com/cameronfabbri/LSGANs-Tensorflow), I can't train it with the fc layer as the output layer because either D or G will be too strong that makes the gradients vanish.
-Please let me know if you find the problem.
+- Initialization is important!
+Default initialization with `tf.xavier_initializer` will lead to either D or G's gradient vanishing problem, instead I use `tf.truncated_normal_initializer` which is identical to DCGAN original implementation to solve the problem.
 - Issues are more than welcome!